-Your next luxury vacation spot can be anywhere in the world and whatever your wish.
+Your next luxury vacation spot can be anywhere in the world and whatever you wish.
 With that in mind, our travel experts have put together an insider's luxury guide to Douro's best hotels, restaurants, and itineraries.

 Just a couple of hours away from Porto - the nearest airport - the Douro Valley has a spirit of its own.
-Known for its outstanding wine culture and breath-taking landscapes, which have earned it a UNESCO World Heritage listing, it has become one of the most exciting places to visit in Portugal.
+Known for its outstanding wine culture and breathtaking landscapes, which have earned it a UNESCO World Heritage listing, it has become one of the most exciting places to visit in Portugal.